These vegan gluten-free quinoa crackers are so easy to make and loaded with healthy whole grains, flavorful herbs, and crunchy seeds.

 - Divide dough in half and pat each half into a rectangular shape.
-Place each half on the cut pieces of parchment paper.
-Cover with a piece of wax paper and roll out dough, trying to keep it into a rectangle as you go, to 1/8" thickness.
+Place each half on the pieces of parchment paper.
+Cover with another piece of parchment or wax paper and roll out dough, trying to keep it into a rectangle as you go, to 1/8" thickness.

-- Peel back the wax paper and sprinkle dough with 1 tablespoon each of the sesame seeds and caraway seeds.
-Replace wax paper and gently use the rolling pin to press seeds into the dough.
-C
+- Peel back the top piece of parchment and sprinkle dough with 1 tablespoon each of the sesame seeds and caraway seeds.
+Replace the paper and gently use the rolling pin to press seeds into the dough.

-- ut dough into approximately 1" wide squares with a pastry cutter, pizza cutter or knife.
+- Cut dough into approximately 1" wide squares with a pastry cutter, pizza cutter or knife.
 The sunflower seeds will catch on the blade, but this did not bother me.
-If you want a perfect clean cut, then you can chop seeds before adding them to the dough.
+If you want a perfect clean cut, then you can chop seeds into smaller pieces before adding them to the dough.

 - Slide parchment with the dough onto each baking sheet and bake at 350˚F for 35-40 minutes.
 Switch pans halfway through baking.
 The crackers are done when they are golden brown with crisp edges.